Bobby Ray Inman: Naval career

 Inman served as Director of Naval Intelligence from September 1974 to July 1976, then moved to the Defense Intelligence Agency where he served as vice director until 1977.
 He next became the director of the National Security Agency.
 Inman held this post until 1981.
 His last major position was as the deputy director of Central Intelligence, a post he held from February 12, 1981 to June 10, 1982.

+Inman “flatly rejected” Israel’s mistaken identity claim regarding the 1967 USS Liberty incident.
+He stated that “It is just exceedingly difficult to believe that [the USS Liberty] was not correctly identified.”
+He said his conclusions were based on his talks with senior NSA officials who had direct knowledge at the time.
+Along with NSA Deputy Director for Operations Oliver Kirby, U.S. Air Force Major General John E. Morrison (Kirby’s successor), and Lieutenant General William E. Odom, he said he was unaware of any agency official at any time who dissented from the “deliberate” conclusion.

 While simultaneously acting as the NSA director and the CIA deputy director in early 1981, he modernized the collection process by setting up a joint facility in College Park, Maryland.
 According to Budiansky, Inman did so by "sending memos back and forth to himself approving his solutions."

 In 1976, Martin Hellman and Whitfield Diffie published their paper, New Directions in Cryptography, introducing a radically new method of distributing cryptographic keys, which went far toward solving one of the fundamental problems of cryptography, key distribution.
 It has become known as Diffie–Hellman key exchange.
 However, when Hellman and two of his graduate students attempted to present their work on this on October 10, 1977 at The International Symposium on Information Theory, the National Security Agency warned them that doing so would be legally equivalent to exporting nuclear weapons to a hostile foreign power.
 Inman led the NSA at the time, and he feared that encryption – which had so far only been used for military purposes – would be used by hostile foreign powers, reducing the ability of the NSA to collect signals intelligence.
 However, Hellman – who anticipated that the increasing use of electronic communications in private sector transactions would require encryption – proceeded to give the talk.
 While this defied the NSA's threat of prosecution, Inman eventually realised Hellman's point and there was no prosecution.
 Hellman and Inman even became friends.
 Public key cryptography now forms an essential component of internet security.